athena-labz/athena/README.md

 ##### III.
 Reviews
 After a service is completed or a conflict is resolved, the involved parties must give a review.
-Because DigiServices intends to preserve users' anonymity (**Mateus' Comment** That's my opinion, what do you guys think?) and review manipulation would be undesirable, reviews are matched to DSET tokens.
+Because DigiServices intends to preserve users' anonymity and review manipulation would be undesirable, reviews are matched to DSET tokens.
 Whenever a service is completed, the client and the service provider are forced to distribute 0.5% of the service price, either giving it partially or fully to the other.
 The remaining is burnt.

-(***Gabriele's Comment** I believe anonimity provides added value to the platform as for today.
-We need to add numerical examples to assure clarity)

 For instance, a traditional five stars in DigiServices would mean that the total value (0.5%) was given to the other user (nothing would be burnt) and a two stars review would mean that only a part of the value (0.2%) would be "tipped" and the rest burnt.
 Additionally, users can provide more than five stars by giving extra tips exceeding the required value.